ian-wheeler/meriplex-obsidian-vault/deliverables/20240522-Product-Catalogue-Documentation.md

 ## Requirements

 - **Functional Requirements:**
-    - [ ]  Conduct interviews with key stakeholders (Glenn Mendelsohn, Werner Wendelberger) to gather information.
+    - [ ]  Conduct interviews with key stakeholders (Glenn Mendelsohn, Werner Wendelberger, Eric O'Shea, Wes Straw) to gather information.
     - [ ]  Document the business rules and logic for defining SKUs.
     - [ ]  Identify and document the criteria for distinguishing product categories.
     - [ ]  Ensure the criteria are comprehensive and cover all necessary categories.